Written By Lauren MastroniCareer Expert & Digital Content Writer

 As information science professionals, librarians are responsible for maintaining an extensive amount of information and assisting others with research.

 So employers need to know that you have the right mix of interpersonal skills, technical expertise, and organizational skills needed to run a successful library.
-Show them that you’re the right person for the job by demonstrating your expertise with an outstanding cover letter.
+Show them that you’re the right person for the job by demonstrating your expertise.

 Here are some tips on how to write a great librarian cover letter: